Blue Angel (Blue Angel album)

-Blue Angel is the only album by the American band Blue Angel released in 1980.
+Blue Angel is the self-titled lone album by the American band Blue Angel released in 1980.
 The band was formed by Cyndi Lauper on vocals, John Turi on keyboards and saxophone, Arthur "Rockin' A" Neilson on guitar, Lee Brovitz on bass and Johnny Morelli on drums.
 The band was fairly short-lived and the album was not a major success until after Lauper's solo career exploded.

 The album has been reissued several times, being available for digital download in 2007, and on compact disc in 2023, following its limited CD reissue in 2005 through Universal Records.